kpto/ClusterSheep/README.md

 ## Features

 * Fast: CUDA accelerated, GPU (GTX 1070) performs pairwise similarity computation ~45 times faster than CPU (i7 6700K).
 * Visualization: Powered by [graph-tool](https://graph-tool.skewed.de) and [matplotlib](https://matplotlib.org/), clusters are intuitively visualized using force directed drawing.
 Nodes can be picked to be plotted and peaks of peptide fragment ions are colored if the spectrum is identified.
-Detail on section [Visualization](#visualization).
+Detail on section [Visualization](#usage-visualization).
 * Multi-GPUs: Clustering with multiple GPUs is supported with almost no performance loss (>90% efficiency).
 * Big data ready: ClusterSheep is written with big data in mind from the beginning, memory-map is heavily used to reduce memory usage and allow handling of large data set.
 * Easy post-processing: Clusters and peptide identifications are stored in [SQLite](https://www.sqlite.org/index.html) database file for easy access.
 Output data can be manipulated easily with the built-in Python interactive console.
-Detail on section [Interactive console](#interactive-console).
+Detail on section [Python interactive console](#usage-advanced-python-interactive-console).
 * Traceability: Logging is important for research, ClusterSheep aggressively logs everything of a clustering session from its beginning to its last use, including configuration and all commands executed in cluster viewer and Python console.